Principal minors of Gaussian orthogonal ensemble: Abstract

 \section{Abstract}

-In this paper, we prove that the fluctuation of the extreme process of the maxima of all the largest eigenvalues of $m\times m$ principal minors (with fixed $m$) of the classical Gaussian orthogonal ensemble (GOE) of size $n\times n$ is given by the Gumbel distribution as $n$ tends to infinity.
-We also derive the joint distribution of such maximal eigenvalue and the corresponding eigenvector in the large $n$ limit, which will imply that these two random variables are asymptotically independent.
+In this paper, we study the extremal process of the maxima of all the largest eigenvalues of principal minors of the classical Gaussian orthogonal ensemble (GOE).
+We prove that the fluctuation of the maxima is given by the Gumbel distribution in the limit.
+We also derive the limiting joint distribution of the maxima and the corresponding eigenvector, which implies that these two random variables are asymptotically independent.